maykmayx/webSight/README.md

  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  See the License for the specific language governing permissions and limitations under the License.

+# Installation
+1. create virtualenv and activate it
+2. Install requirements  '''pip install -r requirements.txt'''
+3. Run application script '''python application.py'''

+# Usage
+4. For UI usage and testing, go to http://0.0.0.0:8000
+5. Send requests using curl, see documentation for instructions